RevealBi/Documentation/en/wpf/editing-dashboards.md

 ```

 > [!NOTE]
-> When using the `RVDashboard.PropertyChanged` event, be sure to unsubcribe from the event before you load a new dashboard or discard the existing dashboard.
+> When using the `RVDashboard.PropertyChanged` event, be sure to unsubscribe from the event before you load a new dashboard or discard the existing dashboard.
 Otherwise you could introduce memory leaks into your application.